ckyko/memorypalace/MemoryPalace/docs/_build/html/_sources/Library.txt

 ~~~~~~~~~~~~~~~~~

 New palaces are created by clicking the large, square '+'.
 This brings up a
 modal that takes as input a string for the palace name.
-Hitting the submit
+The functionality of
-button triggers the createPalace() function in views.py.
+create new palace is determined by the createPalace() function in views.py.

 ::